About the founder and curator:

-Natalia supports businesses and private collectors by enhancing their brand and personal image, finding the most talented emerging contemporary artists for bespoke projects, and last but not least locating the rarest pieces from old masters.
+Arta became at first an art content platform with podcasts and youtube channels, but soon after Mota’s connection with artists, collectors and galleries organically led her to the art advisory and curatorial path.
+Natalia supports businesses and private collectors by enhancing their brand and personal image, finding the most talented emerging contemporary artists for bespoke projects, and last but not least locating the rarest pieces, from old masters to contemporary, for her clients.

 Arta first opened its doors in Hong Kong in 2019, where we have supported individual and commercial clients through our art advisory office.
 In 2020 we have extended our business by curating exhibitions and representing international artists in Hong Kong.